timtroendle/cookiecutter-reproducible-research/README.md

 This repository provides a [cookiecutter](http://cookiecutter.readthedocs.io) template for reproducible research projects.
 It does not attempt to be generic, but has a clear and opinionated focus.

-Projects build with this template aim at full automation, and use `Python 3.7`, `conda`, `Git`, `Snakemake`, and `pandoc` to create a PDF report out of raw data, code, and `Markdown` text.
+Projects build with this template aim at full automation, and use `Python 3.7`, `conda`, `Git`, `Snakemake`, and `pandoc` to create a HTML report out of raw data, code, and `Markdown` text.
 Fork, clone, or download this repository on GitHub if you want to change any of these.

-The template includes a few lines of code as a demo to allow you to create a PDF report out of simulated results right away.
+The template includes a few lines of code as a demo to allow you to create a HTML report out of simulated results right away.
 Read the `README.md` in the generated repository to see how.

 ## Project Structure